rackerlabs/docs-developer-blog/_posts/2018-08-07-using-iis-with-qlikview-and-cutom-users.md

     - General
 ---

-This blog describes best practices regarding the implementation architecture for web client authentication solutions for QlikView&reg;.
+This blog describes best practices for the implementation architecture of the web client authentication solutions for QlikView&reg;.

 <!-- more -->